marcomaggi/CCSemver/README.md

 [https://github.com/uael/sv](https://github.com/uael/sv)

 This  package supports  POSIX platforms.
 This package  depends on  the package CCExceptions,  at least version  0.7.1.
+To run the  test suite: this package depends upon the package CCTests, at least version 0.1.0.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux systems and OS X systems.